What size air conditioner do I need?

 - If the particular room you want to cool down is facing the sun more often than not.

-- If you have above-average size and number of windows.
+- If you have an above-average size and number of windows.

-Example: If you have a 500 sq ft sun cabin near Texas with many glass windows, you’re should be looking at 10,000 BTU air conditioners (as recommended).
-You should be looking at a 14,000 BTU portable air conditioners, for example.
+Example: If you have a 500 sq ft sun cabin near Texas with many glass windows, you should be looking at 10,000 BTU air conditioners (as recommended).
+It would be best if you were looking at 14,000 BTU portable air conditioners, for example.